thorchain/docs/rune.md

 **Underwriting Assets**

-The Incentive Pendulum ensures that Nodes are incentivised to continually buy and bond enough Rune each time to maximise their gains - which is a maximum when there is 67% of RUNE bonded and 33% staked in pools.
+The Incentive Pendulum ensures that Nodes are incentivised to continually buy and bond enough Rune each time to maximise their gains - which is a maximum when there is 67% of RUNE bonded and 33% pooled in pools.
 If the pools are holding $1m in capital, then the value of RUNE in the aggregrate bond is $2m.
 Thus all assets can be underwritten.

 The bond is extremely liquid - any RUNE holder can immediately enter or exit their position since RUNE is the settlement asset in all pools.
 Thus, when a node churns in, the cost basis of their bond is known to them and not an arbitrary "paper" figure.
 This means a node bonding $1m in RUNE will never contemplate making a decision to steal &lt;$1m in capital from the network, else they will lose overall.